 - The national form can be photocopied in some states.
 According to the Federal Election Commission, 23 states currently accept a photocopied voter registration application.
 They are: Alabama, Alaska, Arizona, California, Colorado, Connecticut, Hawaii, Iowa, Kansas, Louisiana, Michigan, Minnesota, Montana, Nebraska, New Jersey, New York, Oklahoma, Pennsylvania, South Carolina, Texas, Utah, Washington, and Wisconsin.States that don't accept photocopies will only take the National Mail Voter Registration application when it has been printed according to Federal Election Commission regulations.

-- While you can't register on line, you can download and print the form from the Federal Election Commission's website and use it to register to vote if your state accepts photocopied forms.
+- While you can't register online, you can download and print the form from the Federal Election Commission and use it to register to vote if your state accepts photocopied forms.